 There’s nothing better than visiting a place that you’ve never heard about and not only liking what you find, but loving all that it has to offer.
 McAllen, Texas is that place for me, a truly unique city located about 10 miles from the US-Mexico border that brings me back time and again.

 So what makes it so exceptional?

 Birds and Butterflies

 The Rio Grande Valley is home to both the World Birding Center and the National Butterfly Center, which attract nature lovers from all over the world.
-More than 200 species of butterflies have been documented at the butterfly center’s Mission, TX location; in fact, 40 percent of the 700-plus species in the U.S. can be seen in the three-county area that includes McAllen.
+More than 200 species of butterflies have been documented at the butterfly center’s Mission, Texas location; in fact, 40 percent of the 700+ species in the U.S. can be seen in the three-county area that includes McAllen.

 The World Birding Center is not just one building but encompasses nine locations in the Rio Grande Valley, including the Old Hidalgo Pumphouse, Bentsen-Rio Grande Valley State Park, and Quinta Mazatlan, all located within a short distance of McAllen.
 Bird watchers flock (see what I did there?) to view more than 500 species of birds including chachalacas, vultures, and long-tailed grackles, which are found in South Texas.

 At Quinta Mazatlan alone, visitors have seen more than 230 bird species, and every Saturday from October through April, you can take a Songbird Stroll to see what you can spot.
 Butterflies, drawn to McAllen’s warm temperatures year-round, can be found all over the gardens, which are designed to attract birds and wildlife.

 Both centers also provide a way to see the plants native to this sub-tropical climate; the National Butterfly Center is now the largest native plant botanical garden in the U.S., and 80 percent of Quinta Mazatlan’s gardens are made up of native plants.